perrystephenson/midas/Documentation/UnderstandingTextMining.md

 The rest of this document will be structured around these 5 areas.

-## Natural Language Content Analysis

-How can we represent text data?
-Which techniques can be used to analyse it?

-#### Natural Language Processing
+## Natural Language Processing

+Analysis of large bodies of text, with appropriate labelling by human language experts, can be used to train machine learning systems to identify and encode several levels of information within a new (unseen) text.
+These are presented below, in increasing order of complexity:

-* Lexical analysis (part-of-speech tagging)
+1. Lexical analysis (part-of-speech tagging)
-* Syntactic analysis (parsing)
+2. Syntactic analysis (parsing)
-* Semantic analysis - requires a mapping from the syntactic tree to the real world in order to infer meaning
+3. Semantic analysis
-* Inference
+4. Inference
-* Pragmatic Analysis (speech act - purpose)
+5. Pragmatic Analysis (speech act - purpose)

+This is really hard to do!
 Natural language is designed to make human communications efficient.
 As a result:

-* we omit a lot of common sense knowledge which we assume the receipient possesses
+* we omit a lot of common sense knowledge (which we assume the receipient possesses)
-* we keep a lot of ambiguities, which we assume the recipient knows how to resolve
+* we keep a lot of ambiguities (which we assume the recipient knows how to resolve)

-This makes NLP very hard!
-State of the art NLP techniques are now getting >97% accuracy for POS tagging, reasonable accuracy for parsing, but that's about it.
-Some aspects of semantic analysis are possible (entity relation/extraction, word sense disambiguation, sentiment analysis) but that's about it.
+We're really fighting an uphill battle here.
+Despite the difficulty, state of the art NLP techniques are now allowing researchers to achieve >97% accuracy for POS tagging, and reasonable accuracy for parsing, but that's about it.
+Some aspects of semantic analysis are also possible, including entity relation/extraction, word sense disambiguation and sentiment analysis.
 Except within very specific domains, inference and speech act analysis are not currently possible.

 The key take-away from this is that the following things cannot be done: